 When Should You See an Eye Doctor About Eye Allergies?

 Eye allergies aren’t allergies that are specific to the eyes.
-Instead, the term eye allergy is used when an allergen causes symptoms that are present in the eyes.
+Rather, the term eye allergy is used when an allergen causes symptoms that present in the eyes.
 The eye symptoms may also show up in other areas, like the skin or respiratory system.
-Eye allergies are common in all areas of the United States, including Pittsburgh, South Hills, Greensburg, and McMurray, Pennsylvania.
+Eye allergies are common in all areas of the United States, including Pittsburgh, Greensburg and McMurray, Pennsylvania.

 Symptoms of Eye Allergies